megan-grug/focus-pod/README.md

 ## CREDITS

 ### Code Credits

+Code for the flipclock is from OBJECTIVEHTML at [GitHub](https://github.com/objectivehtml/FlipClock) Copyright (c) 2013 Objective HTML, LCC shared under MIT LICENSE.

 Code to remove a specific item from an array for the 'giveUp' function called by the Delete All button is from user Lioness100 at [Stack Overflow page](https://stackoverflow.com/questions/5767325/how-can-i-remove-a-specific-item-from-an-array).

 Code for the clock function is from user ahmadulla at [Dev To](https://dev.to/ahmadullahnikzad/how-to-create-digital-clock-in-vanilla-js-2172).

 ### Media Credits

 **Favicon:**
 The emoji graphic 'Hourglass Not Done' is from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.